King James Onlyism: A Front for Talmudic Judaism

-Christians have been aware of the errors in the King James bible and have tried to correct them.
+Christian commentators have been aware of the errors in the King James bible and have tried to correct them.
 For example, in 1871, John Nelson Darby labored "to write a more correct translation" of the bible using many different texts. (see: Darby Translation).

-Another example is the great bible commentator F B Hole, who taught in England 100 years ago.
+Another example is the great Bible commentator F B Hole, who taught in England 100 years ago.
 His commentary on 1 John 3:4 identifies a translation error in the King James Version.

 "Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law."